trimcore/scada/README.md

 ## License

-TBD: usage, limitations, licensing for commercial use
+TBD: terminology, usage, limitations, licensing for commercial use